Unplugged on Block Island

 A modern inn with a historic feel.
 On the water.
 Featuring whirlpool tubs, private decks and large bridal...
 Read More ›

 Phillips Real Estate is an office made up of year-round, friendly personnel.
 We are a vibrant year round real...
 Read More ›

-One of the loveliest of Block Island's small B+B's, The Sea Breeze has been a family business on the island...
+One of the loveliest of Block Island's small B+B's, The Sea Breeze is a family-run business for over 35 years....
 Read More ›